Dental Nurse by Nurse Seekers

 THEN THIS IS THE ROLE FOR YOU!!

-We here at Nurse Seekers are honoured to be working alongside a leading dental practice located in the historic market town of Stowmarket, Suffolk.
-The practice was founded in the 1910’s and has maintained our core focus of providing high quality dentistry for all members of the family.
+We here at Nurse Seekers are honoured to be working alongside family focused practice that is situated in the beautiful town of Nottingham.
 This practice is actively seeking an eager and friendly applicant to take up the role as a dental nurse to expand their growing and well accomplished team.

 Ideal candidate for this role